appserver-io/appserver/_docs/architecture.md

 ### Step 2 - Start Server

-After configuration has been succesful, the application server is ready to be started.
+After the configuration has been successful, the application server is ready to be started.
 Like the configuration process, the order of the steps to start the application server is also very important.

 #### 1. Process the Extractors